Summary Charts of English Tenses

 Meaning 1: The action has just ended.

-Adverbs of time: already; just; yet.
+Time expressions: already; just; yet.

 Examples: The letter has already been sent.
 We have just been informed of his arrival.